Skip to content

 Share article

-While many school districts have already taken this step, it is by no means standard.
-McEwen encourages leaders in districts that haven’t yet created their own portrait of a learner to look at those made by other districts to get a sense of what to do.
+For districts who haven’t yet created one, Dr. McEwen encourages them to look at those made by other districts to get a sense of what to do.

 Once a district has a good grasp on what they want to develop in their students, they can use that knowledge to determine the attributes their educators need to be successful.